cockroachdb/docs/v20.1/admin-ui-cluster-overview-page.md

 Node Status | Description
 -------|------------
-`LIVE` | Node is online and responding.
+`LIVE` | Node is online and updating its liveness record.
 `SUSPECT` | Node has an [unavailable liveness status](cluster-setup-troubleshooting.html#node-liveness-issues).
 `DECOMMISSIONING` | Node is in the [process of decommissioning](remove-nodes.html#how-it-works).
 `DECOMMISSIONED` | Node has been decommissioned for permanent removal from the cluster.
-`DEAD` | Node has not responded for 5 minutes.
+`DEAD` | Node has not [updated its liveness record](cluster-setup-troubleshooting.html#node-liveness-issues) for 5 minutes.

 {{site.data.alerts.callout_info}}
-Nodes are considered dead once they have not responded for a certain amount of time (5 minutes by default).
+Nodes are considered dead once they have not [updated their liveness record](cluster-setup-troubleshooting.html#node-liveness-issues) for a certain amount of time (5 minutes by default).
 At this point, the [automated repair process](cockroach-quit.html#how-it-works) starts, wherein CockroachDB rebalances replicas from dead nodes to live nodes, using the unaffected replicas as sources.
 {{site.data.alerts.end}}

 ### Node details